British Ministry of Defence: In Bakhmut, for every 48 cm gained, Russia lost one soldier

 Quote: "In February 2022, Russia likely planned to complete the capture of the whole of the Donbas region within 10-14 days.
 But in Bakhmut, for every 48cm gained, one of its soldiers has been killed or wounded.
 Ukraine fights on," the British Ministry of Defence said in a Twitter message.

-In February 2022, Russia likely planned to complete the capture of the whole of the Donbas region within 10-14 days.
+In February 2022, Russia likely planned to complete the capture of the whole of the Donbas region within 10-14 days.— Ministry of Defence 🇬🇧 (@DefenceHQ) June 11, 2023

 But in Bakhmut, for every 48cm gained, one of its soldiers has been killed or wounded.